jeansafar/cordereum/README.md

-# privaty
+# cordereum
-Dual Mechanism Blockchain Stack
+Dual Mechanism Blockchain Stack - More description to follow-